Visual Hand Gesture Recognition with Deep Learning: A Comprehensive Review of Methods, Datasets, Challenges and Future Research Directions: Conclusions

 \section{Conclusions}

-The undeniable importance of vision-based hand gesture recognition (HGR) stems from its wide range of applications—spanning human-robot interaction to sign language understanding.
+The undeniable importance of Vision-based Hand Gesture Recognition (VHGR) stems from its wide range of applications---spanning from human-robot interaction to sign language understanding.
 This broad applicability has made it a vibrant and active research field.
-Recent advances in deep learning have played a pivotal role in driving progress, enabling the development of increasingly sophisticated architectures and training strategies aimed at tackling more complex and fine-grained tasks, such as continuous sign language recognition.
+Recent advances in deep learning (DL) have played a pivotal role in driving progress, enabling the development of increasingly sophisticated architectures and training strategies aimed at tackling more complex and fine-grained tasks, such as continuous sign language recognition (CSLR).

+The current study aims to address four key research questions, as defined in Section \ref{sec:intro}.
+Specifically, this survey determines the principal aspects of VHGR by providing a thorough taxonomy in Section \ref{sec:taxonomy} (answering Q1) and identifies the current SOTA and key developments for each field following a task-oriented presentation (Sections \ref{sec:static}, \ref{sec:isolated}, \ref{sec:continuous} and \ref{sec:comparison}), as required by Q2.
+Additionally, it performs a comparative analysis of the selected publications in the aforementioned sections to address Q3 and highlights challenges and future research directions in Section \ref{sec:challenges}, as requested by Q4.
+The summaries of datasets (Section \ref{sec:datasets}) and evaluation metrics (Section \ref{sec:metrics}) are considered essential for facilitating the previous analysis.

-This survey focused on HGR methods that leverage visual input and deep learning.
-These methods were highlighted not only for their superior performance compared to traditional hand-crafted approaches, but also for their higher potential for deployment in real-world scenarios, unlike more cumbersome sensor-based techniques.
-From the surveyed literature, it becomes clear that even relatively simple and shallow deep learning models can achieve high accuracy in static HGR tasks.
+This study focuses on DL-based VHGR methods.
+These methods were highlighted not only for their superior performance compared to traditional hand-crafted approaches, but also for their greater potential for deployment in real-world scenarios, unlike more cumbersome sensor-based techniques.
+From the surveyed literature, it becomes clear that even relatively simple and shallow DL models can achieve high accuracy in static HGR tasks.
 In such cases, the primary challenges are typical of general computer vision problems and are not inherently tied to HGR itself.
+For isolated dynamic and continuous VHGR, more advanced approaches have been proposed, aiming to capture more complex context.
+The complexity of the architectures (especially for CSLR) causes serious optimization difficulties, leading researchers to develop sophisticated training setups.